I’ll admit it.

 With Siteground, you can run your own blog for $3.95 a month.
 That’s less than the price of a drink at Starbucks.
 At least in Canada… those things are so damn expensive!

-So, if you’re not self-hosted yet, snag a plan with Siteground and then read my step-by-step guide on how to start a successful blog.
+So, if you’re not self-hosted yet, read my step-by-step guide on how to start a self-hosted blog.

 And if you’re on the fence about whether or not hosting is worth it, check out this post I wrote that explores the benefits of both free and self-hosted blogging.